 “I am using an ad blocker to block all those annoying ads on blogs – I’ll stop reading their blog if they keep annoying me!”

-This project takes 10 minutes to make without taking photos.
+This project takes 10 minutes to make without photos.
 The supplies cost $10.

-Now, let’s see how long it takes and how much it costs to make this same project for a blog post:
+Let’s see the time and cost to make this same project for a blog post:

-- Preparation – To use it on my blog, I need to clean my studio or the filming area, set up lighting, get my tripods set up, make a clean backdrop, and make sure the area is quiet.
+- Preparation – Clean my studio or filming area, set up lighting and tripods, make a clean backdrop, and make sure the area is quiet.
 This is before I start filming: 2 hours.

 - Craft supplies – I need duplicates for step by step photos and supply shots.
-I have two or three or four of everything so I have a clean one for photos, one to use in the video (that might get dirty), and a used dirty one for me to use to make the sample.
-My paper trimmers get paint on them – I need a clean one to put in the beauty shots.
-Those run $20-30 a month if I don’t get them sent by a sponsor, in which case I have to do FREE work to promote the company (which costs more than $20 to do) in order to “pay” for that product and I have to pay taxes on that product.
+A clean one for photos and the video (that might get dirty), and a used one to make the sample.
+My paper trimmers get paint on them and I need a clean one for beauty shots.
+Those run $20-30 a month if I don’t get them sent by a sponsor.
+If they are sent, I have to do FREE work to promote the company (which costs more than $20) in order to “pay” for the product.
+Plus I have to pay taxes on the product.
 Add in time for sourcing the supplies online and in stores: $50 and 2 hours.

 - Photos – Taking photos or video of the steps makes this 10 minute project take at least an hour.
-Add another hour for taking photos, staging items, and editing photos: 2 hours.
+Another hour for photos, staging and editing: 2 hours.

-- Writing – Another hour for writing the blog post, adding in links, doing SEO magic on the post: 1 hour.
+- Writing – An hour for writing the blog post, adding in links and SEO magic on the post: 1 hour.

-- Editing – Another hour for editing the video and doing voice over and that is only because I am really fast at editing – other people, add 3 hours.
+- Editing – Another hour for editing the video and voice over.
+That’s only because I’m really fast at editing – other people, add 3 hours.
 I’m not boasting, I just know where I save time: 1 hour.

-And let’s not even talk about the classes and time it took to get all of these amazing skills to make this tutorial look freaking incredible.
-Well, that’s literally thousands of dollars, thousands of hours, and years of practice.
+This does not include the classes and time it took to acquire these amazing skills to make the tutorial look freaking incredible.
+That’s literally thousands of dollars, hours, and years of practice.

 Monthly costs that I have to figure into it: